 ZNMD is stuffed with adventure sports, culture, music, poetry, superlative performances and some exotic locales in Spain.
 The film left its viewers hungry for a sequel since its release.
 My personal favourite scene is the poem in the climax and when Farhan jumps off the plane overcoming his fears, feeling a sense of calm floating in the air.
+Buy now

 A Stockholm syndrome plot with great rural North India locales.

 The film beautifully captures not only the external but internal journey of the protagonists.
 My favorite scenes include:

 i) Alia sitting on a rock watching a flowing stream with a mixed emotional outburst – laughing and then crying uncontrollably.

 ii) When Alia says, “Jahan se tum mujhe laye ho, main wahan wapas nahi jaana chahti.
 Jahan bhi le ja rahe ho, waha pahuchna nahi chahti.
 Par yeh raasta bahut achha hai.
 Main chahti hoon ki yeh rasta kabhi khatam na ho”

 “I don’t want to go back to where you brought me from.
 I don’t want to reach where we are heading now.
 But I like this journey and I don’t want this journey to end.”
 Buy now

 A girl sets out alone on her honeymoon trip after being dumped by her fiancee a day before their marriage.

 Kangana Ranaut travels to Paris and Amsterdam and the journey turns out to be a rewarding experience where she makes new friends, meets people of diverse cultures, shares a room in a travel hostel and more importantly, re-discovers herself.
 It’s a charming performance from Kangana and a truly entertaining film.
 I recommend every girl to watch it (and the guys too!).
 Buy now